Regularized Bayesian best response learning in finite games: Convergence in Bayesian potential games

-The fact that $\Sigma^{\alpha}_{M}[\Xi]$ is relatively norm compact and forward invariant under the {RBBR} learning dynamic will allow us to use results from the theory of dynamical systems to prove the desired convergence of the solutions to the regularized Bayesian best response learning dynamic to the regularized Bayesian equilibrium.
-In what follows, we present the main theorem of this section. \begin{theorem} Suppose that the assumptions of Theorem \ref{ThmSigmaNormCpt} are satisfied.
-Let $\mathcal{G}:{\Sigma} \times \Theta \rightarrow \mathbb{R}^{n}$ be a Bayesian potential game with Bayesian potential function $\varphi:\Sigma \rightarrow \mathbb{R}$ and let $\widetilde{\varphi}^{\alpha}_{M}:\Sigma^{\alpha}_M[\Xi] \rightarrow \mathbb{R}$ be the entropy adjusted Bayesian potential function restricted to $\Sigma_{\alpha}$.
-Then the following statements hold true: \begin{enumerate}[(i)] \item $\widetilde{\varphi}^{\alpha}_M$ increases weakly along every solution trajectory to {RBBR} learning dynamic that originates in $\Sigma^{\alpha}_M[\Xi]$ and increases strictly across every non-stationary solution trajectory. \item The set of omega--limit points (in the strong topology on $\Sigma_{\alpha}$) of any trajectory to the {RBBR} learning dynamic is a non-empty connected compact set of perturbed Bayesian equilibria.
-Moreover, such limit points are local maximizers of the entropy adjusted Bayesian potential function $\widetilde{\varphi}^{\alpha}_M$ on $\Sigma^{\alpha}_{M}[\Xi]$. \end{enumerate} \end{theorem} The proof of Theorem \ref{bpgc} is relegated to Appendix \ref{AppSectionPotential}.
+As we shall see in Theorem \ref{bpgc} below that $\widetilde{\varphi}$ restricted to $\Sigma^{\alpha}_M(\Xi)$ will act as a Lyapunov function for the RBBR dynamic when the underlying game is a Bayesian potential game.
+Also, the fact that $\Sigma^{\alpha}_{M}(\Xi)$ is relatively norm compact and forward invariant under the {RBBR} learning dynamic will allow us to use results from the theory of dynamical systems to prove the desired convergence of the solutions to the regularized Bayesian equilibrium.
+In what follows, we present the main theorem of this section. \begin{theorem} Suppose that the assumptions of Theorem \ref{ThmSigmaNormCpt}, part (ii) of Lemma \ref{ThmSigmaNormCpt} and Lemma \ref{LemPositiveCorrelation} are satisfied.
+Let $\mathcal{G}:{\Sigma} \times \Omega \rightarrow \mathbb{R}^{n}$ be a Bayesian potential game with Bayesian potential function $\varphi:\Sigma \rightarrow \mathbb{R}$ and let $\widetilde{\varphi}^{\alpha}_{M}:\Sigma^{\alpha}_M(\Xi) \rightarrow \mathbb{R}$ be the entropy adjusted Bayesian potential function restricted to $\Sigma^{\alpha}_M(\Xi)$.
+Then the following statements hold true: \begin{enumerate}[(i)] \item $\widetilde{\varphi}^{\alpha}_M$ increases weakly along every solution trajectory to {RBBR} learning dynamic that originates in $\Sigma^{\alpha}_M(\Xi)$ and increases strictly across every non-stationary solution trajectory. \item The set of omega--limit points (in the strong topology) of any trajectory to the {RBBR} learning dynamic is a non-empty connected compact set of perturbed Bayesian equilibria.
+Moreover, such limit points are local maximizers of the entropy adjusted Bayesian potential function $\widetilde{\varphi}^{\alpha}_M$ on $\Sigma^{\alpha}_{M}(\Xi)$. \end{enumerate} \end{theorem} \begin{proof} See Appendix \ref{AppSectionPotential}. \end{proof}

-\section{{Convergence in bayesian negative semidefinite games}}
+\section{{Convergence in Bayesian negative semidefinite games}}